ONSdigital/ons-ppt/CONTRIBUTING.md

      ```cmd
      git remote add upstream https://github.com/ONSdigital/ons-ppt.git
      ```

+### 2. **Making Changes**

+- Create a new branch for your changes:
+    ```cmd
+    git checkout -b feature/your-branch-name
+    ```
+- Open the project in Visual Studio Code.
+- Edit files, add features, or fix bugs as needed.
+- Stage and commit your changes:
+    ```cmd
+    git add .
+    git commit -m "Describe your changes"
+    ```
+- Push your branch to your forked repository:
+    ```cmd
+    git push origin feature/your-branch-name
+    ```

+### 3. **Pull Requests**
+- Go to your fork on GitHub.
+- Click **Compare & pull request**.
+- Fill in details and submit the pull request to the original repository.
+- Clearly describe your changes and reference any relevant issues.

 ## **Branch Naming Convention**
    Use clear, consistent branch names to make collaboration easier.
 Follow this format: